MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 ## 1. Make sure the content can be found

 The content must be crawled and added to the search index for your users to find what they're looking for when they search in SharePoint.
-Microsoft search uses the same index of SharePoint content as classic search does.
+Microsoft Search uses the same index of SharePoint content as classic search does.

 See how you can make content searchable, and how you can crawl content to get it into the search index.
 Also, see how you can help users search for content across Microsoft 365 and on-premises SharePoint Server at the same time.
 [Learn more](make-sure-content-can-be-found.md)